Laravel-Backpack/docs/5.x/demo.md

 <a name="installation"></a>
 ## Demo Installation

 If you _do_ want to install the Demo and play around, it's easy to do so.
-But because the demo uses [Backpack/PRO](https://backpackforlaravel.com/products/pro-for-unlimited-projects), you need to [purchase that addon first](https://backpackforlaravel.com/products/pro-for-unlimited-projects).
+But because the demo uses [Backpack/PRO](https://backpackforlaravel.com/products/pro-for-unlimited-projects) and [Backpack/Editable-Columns]([https://backpackforlaravel.com/products/pro-for-unlimited-projects](https://backpackforlaravel.com/products/editable-columns)), you need to [purchase "Everything" first](https://backpackforlaravel.com/pricing), or those addons individually.
 If you don't like it, we'll happily give you a refund.

 1) In your ```Projects``` or ```www``` directory, wherever you host your apps: